 Visiting Fellowship in Law Librarianship

-The Institute considers applications for the Fellowship in Law Librarianship in respect of any area of law librarianship but welcomes in particular projects which relate to the following activities in which its own library is involved.
-The duration of Fellowship is flexible but is normally between 2 and 6 months.
-Fellowships can consist of or include a period working with Institute library staff or be a period of research based in a research carrel
+The Institute considers applications for the Fellowship in Law Librarianship in respect of any area of law librarianship.
+The duration of the fellowship is flexible, but is normally between 2 and 6 months.
+Fellowships can consist of or include a period working with Institute library staff, or be a period of research based in a research carrel.

 Law Library Placements

-Additional placements at IALS Global Law Library can be arranged on an individual basis, normally for senior law librarians and legal information specialists.
+Additional placements at IALS Library can be arranged on an individual basis, normally for senior law librarians and legal information specialists.
 Visitors in recent years have included:

 Current Awareness for Legal Information Professionals

-For many years successive members of IALS Library staff have produced the Current Awareness column in BIALL's journal Legal Information Management, providing a classified list of newly published books and journal articles of specific interest to law library and legal information professionals.
+For many years successive members of IALS Library staff have produced the Current Awareness column in BIALL's journal, Legal Information Management, providing a classified list of newly published books and journal articles of specific interest to law library and legal information professionals.
 Full bibliographic details are given for all items listed.
-Information from Current Awareness columns is also available in an IALS web database.
+Information from the Current Awareness columns is also available in an IALS online database, caLIM.
 The caLIM database can be searched by author, title or by a free text search of all fields.
 This service is freely available to all users.